SpringBoard: 12:15 AM bug

 Since the release of iOS 11, some users were complaining about random reboots on their iPhone or iPod Touch caused by the clock reaching 12:15 am every night.
 This issue was fixed with the release of the iOS 11.2 update.

 CVE-2018-4124

-Shortly after the release of iOS 11 a bug was discovered that would cause the SpringBoard to crash and relaunch, which displays a black or white screen and white or black Apple logo (depending on the color of the user's device) that looks identical to the boot screen.
+Shortly after the release of iOS 11, a bug was discovered that would cause the SpringBoard to crash and relaunch, which displays a black or white screen and white or black Apple logo (depending on the color of the user's device) that looks identical to the boot screen.
 This happens due to an issue with the CoreText component.
 Viewing the character on devices running iOS 11 – iOS 11.3 causes a denial of service due to memory corruption.

-The character was:జ్ఞా Apple later patched this bug with the release of iOS 11.2.6.
+It involved the rendering of the Telugu script character combination జ్ఞా.
+Apple later patched this bug with the release of iOS 11.2.6.
 The reason why an iPhone crashes is because the font that iPhones use does not support the character.